Did you know that the pothos plant comes in more than just one variety? There are at least 27 types of pothos plants!

 The Harlequin pothos is a beautiful, variegated plant that looks similar to the manjula pothos.
 The main difference between a harlequin pothos and a manjula pothos is that the harlequin is supposed to have more white and light green than the manjula variety.

 I will add that there is some controversy over this variety.
 Some people say that there is no such thing as a harlequin pothos, others say there is.
-Those that say this isn’t a separate variety claim that the pictures online are just pictures of the manjula pothos edited to look lighter.
+Those who say this isn’t a separate variety claim that the pictures online are just pictures of the manjula pothos edited to look lighter.

 Another theory is that the harlequin pothos is just a plant grown from highly variegated manjula cuttings.
 Unfortunately, there is no proof, either way, of where the harlequin pothos came from and if it’s a true variety or not.
 I included it in this list just in case it turns out to be a true variety of pothos.